fmichea/srddl/README.markdown

     # data size is not affected yet (in TODO).
     # example: a.length = 5 # changes the first byte to 5 instead of 10.

+You can find some more examples in `examples/` directory and a more complete file decoder in `srddl/filetypes/` directory.

 Features
 --------